Education (EDUC)

 Terms Typically Offered: Fall.

-EDUC 580 Secondary Instructional Methods Across the Curriculum3 Credits
+EDUC 580 Secondary Instructional Methods Across the Curriculum 3 Credits

 Advanced theory and practice of differentiated instruction, lesson study design and implementation.
 Advanced curriculum design, teaching methodology across the curriculum.